 Croutons, mustard, and gingerbread?

-The reason I was trawling through all of those cookbooks in the first place was that I noticed my Waitrose-begotten habit of topping carbonnade with mustardy baguette slices does not appear in all that many recipes.
+The reason I was trawling through all of those cookbooks in the first place was that I noticed my Waitrose-begotten habit of topping carbonade with mustardy baguette slices does not appear in all that many recipes.
 And it looks like a daft affectation.

 I never did quite get to the bottom of it, but here’s what I can piece together without hitting the library.

 A lot of ancient slow braises are thickened with whatever comes to hand, if anything at all.
 Stale bread is common.
 Moby Dick talks about biscuits thickening chowder.
-The carbonnade in Luard’s piece-together of European heritage recipes is unthickened, relying on the onions.
+The carbonade in Luard’s piece-together of European heritage recipes is unthickened, relying on the onions.
 But the dish has another lineage, one thickened with scraps of peperkoek, the local firm gingerbread.

 This persists though a lot of recipes, particularly the French ones I found online, with lots of little notes like “…and, would you believe it, crumble in some gingerbread to finish” but not a lot by way of references.